rotaryden/floody-minesweeper/README.md

 Proxx Test project

 ## Run
-Compiled executables should be present in the archive ./build folder
+Compiled executables should be present in the ./build folder

 on Linux (tested on Ubuntu 22.04):
 ```